 If you are in accord with the foregoing and agree thereto, please so indicate in the space provided and return one executed copy of this letter to the Company.

 The Union is in accord with the foregoing and agrees thereto as of the date hereof.

 LOCAL UNION NO. 1245, INTERNATIONAL BROTHERHOOD OF ELECTRICAL WORKERS, AFL-CIO

-Tom Dalzell, Business Manager
+, 2011 By: s/Tom Dalzell Tom Dalzell, Business Manager